wucheeman/bamazon/README.md

 and then enter your password.
 If your user account does not require a password (bad security for the real world, but OK for homework), omit the '-p'.
 This will create an instance of the Bamazon database and populate it with some product data.

-Click on the image below for a video that shows the application in use.
+Click on the image below to download a video that shows the application in use.

 [![video demo](./bamazon_demo__much_smaller.png)](bamazon_demo.mp4)

+GitHub can't show files as big as a two-minute video.
+After clicking on it, click on 'View Raw' to begin the download.

 To start shopping, a customer would enter: